stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 We do not specify how such configurations are constructed from logs, code, or organizational charts.
 We only assume that:

-* For any reasonably well defined deployment scenario, there exist states `m` in `M` that summarize its oversight regime at the level of the observables defined below.
+* for any reasonably well defined deployment scenario, there exist states `m` in `M` that summarize its oversight regime at the level of the observables defined below.

 ### 3.2 Effective fields and observables

 We introduce the following effective observables on `M`.
+All of the DeltaS quantities in this block are understood as normalized scores in a bounded range, typically `[0, 1]`, produced by encoding rules that are part of the admissible class defined in Section 3.3.

 1. Task distribution observable